mpvnet-player/mpv.net/docs/manual.md

 #### --menu-syntax=\<value\>

-Used menu syntax for defining the context menu in input.conf.\nmpv.net by default uses `#menu:`, uosc uses `#!` by default.
+Used menu syntax for defining the context menu in input.conf. mpv.net by default uses `#menu:`, uosc uses `#!` by default.

 #### --process-instance=\<value\>